arthur-debert/lual/lua/lual/schema/README.md

 This module provides a schema-based validation system for the lual configuration system.
-It replaces the previous ad-hoc validation with a structured, declarative approach.
+It replaces the previous ad-hoc validation with a structured, schema-driven approach.

 ## Features

-- **Declarative schemas**: Define validation rules in a clear, structured format
+- **Schema-based validation**: Define validation rules in a clear, structured format
 - **Type validation**: Validate field types (string, number, boolean, table, userdata)
 - **Enum validation**: Validate against predefined sets of values